Ikram-c/IBM-ML-Regression-Weather-Prediction-project-/README.md

 The following Regression models were then used:

--Simple Linear regression
+- Simple Linear regression

--Polynomial Regression (optimised using Kfolds with 10 splits)
+- Polynomial Regression (optimised using Kfolds with 10 splits)

--LASSO Regression
+- LASSO Regression

--Polynomial Ridge Regression
+- Polynomial Ridge Regression

 The models were assessed using RMSE and r^2 accuracy measurements.